Magnetic Resonance Imaging (MRI)

 An MRI scan is used detect and combat an array of illnesses and conditions.
 We aim to provide you with the most comfortable and calm experience possible while receiving your scan.

 MRI is an advanced digital imaging method that produces clear, high-resolution images of tissues and organs in the body.
 A powerful, yet harmless, magnetic field is combined with radio waves to produce detailed pictures of body structures such as the spine and brain, internal organs and tissues.
+There is a horizontal tube running through the magnet from front to back (open at both ends).
+You lie on your back, and slide into the bore on a special table.
+Whether or not you go in head first or feet first, as well as how far in the magnet you will go, is determined by the type of exam to be performed.

 Because an MRI scan is so versatile, the pictures produced can be analyzed by your doctor to detect, diagnose and treat conditions ranging from bone infections, joint damage and multiple sclerosis, to brain injuries, blocked blood vessels and cancer.